brianbegy/ConfigWrapper/README.md

 ```

 ##### WARNING
-While the WindowsRegistryConfigWrapper will not modify root level keys e.g. "HKLM.", it should be used with care.
+While the WindowsRegistryConfigWrapper will not modify root level keys e.g. "HKLM", it should be used with care.
 It is a sharp knife, be careful.

 ## Authors